-As awareness (slowly, but surely) continues to grow around how can we make small changes to impact our planet, it seems like the perfect timing to talk about earth-friendly meal prep.
-We’re the generation who grew up with the idea that everything was disposable and replaceable, which led to less-than optimal habits, like the regular employment of single use plastic, and trashing instead of reusing.
-Now that times are changing, it makes sense that we’d be a little more mindful of the planet when it comes to meal-prep too.
+As awareness (slowly but surely) continues to grow around how we can make small changes to impact our planet, it seems like the perfect time to talk about Earth-friendly meal prep.
+We’re the generation who grew up with the idea that everything was disposable and replaceable, which led to less-than optimal habits, like the regular employment of single-use plastic and trashing instead of reusing.
+Now that times are changing, it makes sense that we’d be a little more mindful of the planet when it comes to meal-prep, too.
 Here are a few quick and easy ways to make your meal-prep good for you and the planet.

 This is pretty easy, and it doesn’t have to expensive either.
-A lot of us tend to buy foods that come in glass jars; when they’re empty, just wash and reuse!
-If you do want to buy though, and you want something that is oven, microwave, and dishwasher friendly, Pyrex do a lot of great glass containers in various sizes that also come with lids.
+Many of us tend to buy foods that come in glass jars; when they’re empty, wash and reuse them!
+If you want to buy, though, and you want something oven, microwave, and dishwasher friendly.
+Pyrex makes many great glass containers in various sizes that also come with lids.
 Perfect for transporting a salad, some nuts, or soup!

-Cling wrap, plastic wrap, saran wrap, cling film… whatever you call it.
-Our planet doesn’t really love it.
-Also, your wallet doesn’t either; ever stopped to think of how much money you’ve spent on that annoying stuff over the years?
+Cling wrap, plastic wrap, saran wrap, cling film… whatever you call it, our planet doesn’t really love it.
+Also, your wallet doesn’t either.
+Ever stopped to think of how much money you’ve spent on that annoying stuff over the years?
 The good news is that you can now buy beeswax wraps (easily cleaned with cold water and alcohol-free dish soap), which you simply warm in your hands, and then shape to fit whatever it is you’re trying to wrap.
-Tons of them are available on Amazon and in nationwide grocery stores.
+Tons of them are available on Amazon and in grocery stores nationwide.

-Ziplock bags are my favorite.
-There’s almost nothing easier than tossing leftovers into a giant bag and throwing it into the fridge.
-Now I have to admit, I have tried to clean these out and reuse them, but even after a couple washes, they still end up in the trash.
-It’s way better to invest in a silicone food storage bag that can be used over and over again, with the only environmental impact being water.
-Stasher does bags in various sizes that can be refrigerated, frozen, microwaved, and dishwashed.
+Ziplock bags are easy, but it’s much better to invest in a silicone food storage bag that can be used repeatedly, with the only environmental impact being water.
+Stasher does bags in various sizes that can be refrigerated, frozen, microwaved, and dishwasher.

-There’s almost nothing I hate more than cleaning oven trays.
-I will do almost anything to avoid it, including lining them with foil or parchment paper.
-But the truth is, that’s wasteful, and most of the time my food bakes just as well without it!
-There are, thankfully, silicone baking mats that you can put on top of your oven trays that will help bake your food, and soak up most of the mess.
+Cleaning oven trays can be a pain, and although it's tempting to line them with foil or parchment paper, the truth is it is wasteful, and most of the time, your food bakes just as well without it!
+There are, thankfully, silicone baking mats that you can put on top of your oven trays that will help bake your food and soak up most of the mess.
 Problem solved!

 What do you think of these tips?
-Which of them are you going to use?
+Which of these tips are you most excited to try?